About BRYLEIGH

 Born November 1, 2010, Bryleigh Shullanberger was born a happy and healthy baby girl.
 Adored by her parents and her big brother, Brixton, she was known for her beauty, the big bows in her hair, and her love for Alvin and the Chipmunks!
 As Bryleigh neared her 2nd birthday and still wasn't walking, Kaprice & Corbin Shullanberger (Bryleigh's parents), began working with doctors to determine what might be the cause of the delay.
 After many months of medical appointments, tests, scans, and even a major surgery, a diagnosis of Metachromatic Luekodystrophy (MLD) was made.
 To read more about MLD, click here.

-Inspired by Bryleigh's strength and the outpouring of love & support the Shullanbergers recieved following the MLD diagnosis, the family started The Believing for Bryleigh Foundation, a 501(C) 3 organization that promotes Leukodystrophy awareness and research as well as provides financial assistance to families throughout the USA living with MLD and other Leukodystrophies.
+Inspired by Bryleigh's strength and the outpouring of love & support the Shullanbergers received following the MLD diagnosis, the family started The Believing for Bryleigh Foundation, a 501(C) 3 organization that promotes Leukodystrophy awareness and research as well as provides financial assistance to families throughout the USA living with MLD and other Leukodystrophies.

 "And though she be but little, she is fierce." - Shakespear